 Controlled-release fertilisers: a transitional period of 5 years is justified to allow manufacturers to reformulate their products so that they achieve appropriate (bio)degradability in the environment (whilst retaining the benefits of the encapsulation technology in the interim period).
 Products typically require a minimum level of persistence in the environment to achieve their intended function (12-18 months).
 Fertiliser additives (e.g. anti-caking agents) could be restricted with a shorter transitional period.
 These transitional arrangements are to be synchronised with those for (bio)degradable polymers set in the EU Fertilising Products Regulation (EU 2019/1009).

+Seed coatings: a transitional period of 5 years is justified to allow manufacturers to reformulate their coatings for seeds so that they achieve appropriate (bio)degradability in the environment (whilst retaining the benefits of the coating technology in the interim period).
+Products typically require a minimum level of persistence in the environment to achieve their intended function (typically 2-3 months until the seedlings take root).
+These transitional arrangements are to be synchronised with those for (bio)degradable polymers set in the EU Fertilising Products Regulation (EU 2019/1009).

 ‘Microbeads’ contained in detergents: the measure is justified with no transitional arrangements as industry is expected to be able to phase out the use of microbeads as an abrasive by 2020.

 Fragrance encapsulates: a transitional arrangement of either 5 or 8 years is proposed.
 An 8-year transitional period would make it more likely that alternative encapsulates could be developed and implemented before entry into effect, thereby reducing the costs.
 On the other hand, there would be microplastic releases for three additional years.
 If industry did not have enough time to develop feasible alternative encapsulates within the end of the transitional period, companies would be forced to remove the polymeric encapsulates and reformulate products to increase the amount of perfume contained in them.
 The Dossier Submitter considers the proposed restriction proportionate for this product category both under a 5 and an 8 year transitional period.
 Ultimately, the decision on what transitional period is given depends on how much weight is given to the reduction of microplastic releases to the environment as compared to the associated societal costs.